 I am inviting you to work with nature and cultivate hope this time of year.
 Ask yourself what thoughts do you have that feel very hopeful?
 How can you build on those thoughts?
 What kind of thoughts are you having that are making your feel hopeless?

 Anytime we think in a way where we are thinking of solutions, that is a hopeful way of living.
 If we focus more on the problems, that is a hopeless way of living.

 Our human brain wants to think of things in all-or-nothing form.

 Always, never, all, nothing, pay attention if you use those words.
 It is something our human brain wants to natural do, categorize everything.
 But in reality, shades of grey exist.

 An example of how to change this around is, “Yes, that one person did act in a mean way, but that does not mean all people are mean.”

-When I got more involved in using essential oils, for example, I had hope that another (natural) solution to my health problems exists!
+When I got more involved in holistic health and healing, for example, I had hope that other solutions to my health problems exists!